 SINGER and MODEL SUZANNE FATTA

 quickly became one of the most in-demand arts professionals in WNY since she returned to Buffalo after 5 years in England.
 As a very low Contralto, Suzanne sings Bass with the world-famous Vivaldi's Women choir (dir.
 Richard Vendome) in Oxford UK, and pioneers the use of low female voices in opera often taking lead Baritone roles in Baroque operas.
 Harvard-educated, her Lecture-Recitals (selected by OPERA America as one of the top 15 National Opera Week 2014 events in the nation) are sell-out WNY audience favorites.
+Suzanne is the Founder and Director of The Women of Vivaldi, the only dedicated early music vocal ensemble in WNY, and one of the few true all female choirs - including female Tenors, Baritones and Basses - in the country.

 Ms. Fatta’s operatic roles, consort work and solos have taken her around North America and Europe, performing on top stages in the US, Canada, Great Britain, Italy, France, Germany, the Czech Republic, Malta and more.
 Suzanne has performed with and been Choral Director for the Buffalo Philharmonic Orchestra; she also served as both Alto and Tenor Section Leaders with the Buffalo Philharmonic Chorus and Chamber Singers under the BPO.
 She is a featured singer in the documentary Peter Ackroyd’s Venice for SkyArts TV across Europe.
 A highly experienced performer, Suzanne's skills as a Contralto Soloist and Baritone Ensemblist are now in demand in New York; she is currently working with some of the top composers in the country to commission new Contralto repertoire, and to develop world-premiere operas.